 Kathleen began her career at the New York Times, where she contributed local reporting and supported the foreign desk in the aftermath of the 9/11 attacks and dawn of U.S. action in Afghanistan and Iraq.
 She was a contributor to the Times’ post-9/11 Neediest Cases appeal, which raised $60 million.

 Kathleen earned a bachelor’s degree in philosophy from McGill University and a master’s degree in teaching as a graduate fellow at Montclair State University.
 She lives in Montclair, NJ, with her husband and sons.
-She is an active public-school parent and mentor to young journalists.

-Currently, Kathleen partners with foundations and changemaking organizations to refine and share their experiences in high-impact communications, including whitepapers, books, and magazine articles.
-She applies her expertise and writing, interviewing, and analytical skills to a variety of projects, from case studies to organizational vision statements.
-As a developmental editor, she helps funders, analysts, and researchers translate on-the-ground discoveries and data into compelling narratives with actionable implications for public policy.
-She is also available to help individuals and organizations strategically shape and articulate their messages, including through collaborative writing, designing brainstorming sessions, and leading professional-development seminars.
+As a writer and developmental editor, she helps funders, analysts, and researchers translate on-the-ground discoveries and data into compelling narratives with actionable implications for public policy.
+As a strategist, she supports individuals and organizations to shape and articulate their messages, including editorial project leadership, collaborative and ghost writing, designing brainstorming sessions, and teaching professional-development seminars.